FINAL FANTASY II – SQUARE ENIX

 This innovative game series takes an ambitious turn in this second installment in the FINAL FANTASY series!

-・Universally updated 2D pixel graphics, including the iconic FINAL FANTASY character designs created by Kazuko Shibuya, the original artist and current collaborator.
+・Universally updated 2D pixel graphics, including the iconic FINAL FANTASY character pixel designs created by Kazuko Shibuya, the original artist and current collaborator.

 ・Beautifully rearranged soundtrack in a faithful FINAL FANTASY style, overseen by original composer Nobuo Uematsu.

-・Improved gameplay, including touch controls, modernized UI, auto-battle options, and more!
+・Including modernized UI, auto-battle options, and more.

 ・Dive into the world of the game with supplemental extras like the bestiary, illustration gallery, and music player.